Chapter 4 : Tearing Us Apart

 “Hmm.
 It’s a pity Julia couldn’t make it, today.
 I would have liked to meet her, especially knowing that you love her.”
 His tone is a little accusatory.
 He knows I wasn’t thinking about school.
 Dad’s too good of an Auror not to know when someone is lying to him.

 “Right… a pity,” I respond half-heartedly.
 Fred and Meredith were thrilled she wasn’t there.
-I don’t think anyone besides me was missing her.
+Neither of them said it out loud, but it was pretty obvious that’s how they felt when I told them she wasn’t going to be able to make it.
+I really don’t think anyone besides me was missing her.

 Dad pauses, noting my lack of emotion, before pushing on.
 “Do you really love this girl?”